How To Ace Your Next Job Interview

 Lastly, don’t be afraid to ask the interviewing panel questions about the company and your role.
 You’ll seem more interested and engaged if you come prepared with questions.

-Don’t forget, our trainers are the best of the best, with years of industry experienced in their fields.
+Don’t forget, our trainers are the best of the best, with years of industry experience in their fields.
 They are always happy to help you on your journey to finding the career you really want.